agworkgit/scrimba/29_2d_game/README.md

 # About

-Practicing writing JavaScript while building a 2D shooter game.
+Practicing writing JavaScript while building a 2D shooter game. <br>
+\*This is not part of the Scriba material, extra-curricular

 # Quick Start